 These types of fixed routes are now being built on almost every continent and functioning as vertical playgrounds for experienced climbers and neophyte thrill-seekers alike.
 Each course is tailored to its landscape and all promise plenty of bird’s-eye views from adrenaline-pumping vantages.

-The Dolomites, a chain of 18 peaks in the northern Italian Alps, are a via ferrata paradise.
+The Italian Dolomites The Dolomites, a chain of 18 peaks in the northern Italian Alps, are a via ferrata paradise.
 The region is full of sheer cliff faces that tower over narrow valleys and bring out a traveler’s aspiring mountaineer.
 Some of the routes up 10,968-foot Marmolada mountain date back to the early 1900s and can take around 13 hours round-trip.
 The half-mile Via Ferrata delle Trincee is dotted with great views and the remains of WWI-era Austrian military outposts.
 With more than 200 routes to choose from in the region, it’s worth hiring an experienced guide service to help you design a single- or multi-day adventure.

 United Arab Emirates